Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 • All gatherings should record attendees to help for contact tracing if needed.

-• Ardern said today gatherings would be limited to ten people, even for weddings or funerals.
+• Ardern said today gatherings would be limited to 10 people, even for weddings or funerals.
 That 10-person limit will be reviewed in two weeks.
 She said a 10-person limit was given "hard consideration" in light of the difficulties people have had with funerals and tangi, but it was a balanced decision taking safety into account.

-• Food and drink consumption is allowed at gatherings, meaning you can have food at wedding receptions or after a funeral or tangihanga.
+• According to the official Government website on Covid-19, food and drink is allowed at gatherings, meaning you can have food at wedding receptions or after a funeral or tangihanga.
 It should be prepared carefully and served individually, for example, not from a buffet.

-• You can have friends and family over to visit your home, but play it safe — keep surfaces clean, wash your hands, and keep the numbers low so you can practice safe distancing.
+• According to the official Government website on Covid-19, you can have friends and family over to visit your home, but play it safe — keep surfaces clean, wash your hands, and keep the numbers low so you can practice safe distancing.

 • No one can attend any gatherings or events if they have Covid-19 symptoms or if they need to be in isolation/quarantine for any reason.